twisdale/FMListToJSONArray/README.md

 			 FILEMAKER
 			 ---------

-			 In Filemaker, the values of a List are delimited by a Carriage return, '\r', 0x0D, which we will refer to a ("CR").
+			 In FileMaker, the values of a List are delimited by a Carriage return, '\r', 0x0D, which we will refer to a ("CR").
 A list can be defined in three ways
 			 1) List ("Ford"; "BMW"; "Fist")
 			 2) "Ford¶BMW¶Fiat"  (i.e. "Ford\rBMW\rFiat")
-			 these two expressions are identical to Filemaker.
+			 these two expressions are identical to FileMaker.

 			 The third way to define a list is using the value list capabilities of the system.
 The other lists are essentially variations of these three.
 			 (For the purpose of this discussion, we are diliberately not going into pop or drop down menus, etc.)